The Executive Board Leads the Way

 Board of Directors

-President and Founder, NextStep Raleigh
+Founder, NextStep Raleigh

 Karen Thor worked in banking for over 20 years, holding positions as Director of Treasury Management, Small Business, Group Banking and Credit Cards.
 She completed her career in banking as CIO and Executive Vice President at National Commerce Financial, a $26B financial institution.
 She also ran a successful consulting company, Revenue Enhancement Associates, teaching community banks how to establish high performing treasury management and group banking divisions.
 Karen then joined Deluxe Corporation’s Treasury Management Solutions division as a national sales manager, leading a nationwide team selling complex payments software.
 In 2015, Karen’s son was hit by a car and suffered a C2 break, paralyzing him from the neck down.
 She and her family immediately moved to Atlanta so that Michael could rehab at the Shepherd Center, one of the top SCI rehab centers in the country.
 It was there she saw the immense benefits of activity-based therapy.
 After 2 ½ years, it was time to come home to the Raleigh area, but we found that the opportunity to continue aggressive activity-based therapy was very limited.
 We decided to open NextStep Raleigh to allow our son to continue his recovery while giving this same opportunity to others.